-4. Right to era sure ('right to be forgotten') (Article 17 of GDPR)
+4. Right to erasure ('right to be forgotten') (Article 17 of GDPR )

-The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies:
+The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies: (a) the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed;

-- (a) the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed; - (b) the data subject withdraws consent on which the processing is based, and where there is no other legal ground for the processing: - (c) the data subject objects to the processing of personal data which is carried out for a) a legitimate interest pursued by the controller or by a third party or b) the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller and there are no overriding legitimate grounds for the processing; - (d) the personal data have been unlawfully processed; - (e) the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject; - (f) the personal data have been collected in relation to services related to information society offered directly to children.
+(b) the data subject withdraws consent on which the processing is based, and where there is no other legal ground for the processing;

+(c) the data subject objects to the processing of personal data which is carried out for a) a legitimate interest pursued by the controller or by a third party or b) the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller and there are no overriding legitimate grounds for the processing;

+(d) the personal data have been unlawfully processed;

+(e) the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject;

+(f) the personal data have been collected in relation to the offer of information society services directly to a child.